wix-incubator/react-templates/README.md

 ```

 ## rt-repeat
-Repeats a node with its subtree for each item in an array.
-To implement, create a method that is passed to a map call as a callback, which creates a real context for the iterated variable.
-The syntax is `rt-repeat="itemVar in arrayExpr"`.
-Within the scope of the element, `itemVar` will be available in JavaScript context, and an `itemVarIndex` will also be created to represent the index of the item.
-If the definition is `myNum in this.getMyNumbers()`, then there will be 2 variables in the scope: `myNum` and `myNumIndex`.
-This naming gives repeat expressions access to all levels of nesting.
+Repeats a DOM node with its subtree for each item in an array.
+The syntax is `rt-repeat="itemVar in arrayExpr"`, where the element, `itemVar`, will be available in JavaScript context, and an `itemVarIndex` will be created to represent the index of the item.
+By using this naming scheme, repeated expressions have access to all levels of nesting.

 ###### Sample:
 ```html